 A practising certificate is issued, with restrictions.
-These include that readers are not permitted to do any legal work during the course - and there is no time to do any other work.
+These include that readers are not permitted to do any legal work during the course - as there is no time to do any other work.

-Registrations for the course are only accepted once the two Bar exams have been passed within 10 months of the commencement of the course.
+Registrations for the course are only accepted within 15 months once the Bar exams have been passed and that includes three Bar Practice Courses immediately following passing the Bar Exam.